 Konstantin Kirchheim

-I maintain pytorch-ood, a Python library for out-of-distribution detection with deep neural networks.
+I was previously a visiting graduate student at the University of Waterloo.
+I also maintain pytorch-ood, an open-source Python library for out-of-distribution detection with deep neural networks.

-Improving Out-of-Distribution Detection with Markov Logic Networks, 06 Jun.
-2025 (papers)
+Improving Out-of-Distribution Detection with Markov Logic Networks (06 Jun.
+2025)

 Categories: Neuro-Symbolic